cs4241-19a/a5-databases-and-components/README.md

 ### Run locally

-The`.env` contains personal DB info so local app is not provided
+Install `npm` and `Node.js`, then run:

+`
+$ npm install
+`

+`
+$ npm start
+`

+And go to `localhost:3000/login.html`

 ### Online application

-You can use the online application here:
+Or you can also view the online application here:

 Link to the web app: http://a5-ryc1x.glitch.me/login.html

+(Glitch got some wired errors when connecting to MongoDB, so Glitch may not work)

 ### Authentications